diva-exchange/i2p/README.md

 1. Pull the docker image (in a shell/powershell): `docker pull divax/i2p:i2p-tor-proxy` or `docker pull divax/i2p:latest`
 2. Run the Docker container
 3. Adapt your browser proxy settings

+As said, this tutorial might be helpful: [Introduction to “I2P”](https://www.diva.exchange/en/privacy/introduction-to-i2p-your-own-internet-secure-private-and-free/).

 ### How to Run the Docker Container